 Shihan Maria Van Dessel began practicing Eizan Ryu Jujitsu in 1981, drawn by techniques which allowed a smaller person to control a larger attacker.She trained at Biwa Ko Dojo under Shihan Felix Berrios, and was granted her black belt in 1987.
 Shortly thereafter, she began teaching at the dojo.
 She now holds the rank of Rokyudan and is the head instructor at the New York City Dojo.

 In 1989, Shihan Maria began studying full contact karate under Soshu Shigeru Oyama.
-She trained with him until the NYC Headquarters dojo closed She currently holds the rank of Yondan in Kan Rei Kai Karate, and is an instructor at the style’s Manhattan Dojo.
+She trained with him until the NYC Headquarters dojo closed She currently holds the rank of Yondan in Kan Rei Kai Karate, and was an instructor at the style’s Manhattan Dojo for many years.

 She has also studied Vee-Arnis Jitsu and Tomiki Aiki-jujitsu.